Kémi Séba: Geopolitical connections

 In March 2015, Kémi Séba was received by Mahmoud Ahmadinejad to talk about the need to collaborate between countries of the Third World confronted with Western imperialism.
 In December 2017, he was invited to Moscow by the Russian nationalist intellectual Aleksandr Dugin to talk about the need to create a geopolitical alliance between the Pan-Africanist and Eurasian movements to join forces against hegemony of the West, and consolidate the political project of a multipolar world.

-In March 2022, he was invited by the Executive Secretary of the Russia-Africa Forum: What's Next?
+In March 2022, Séba was invited by the Executive Secretary of the Russia-Africa Forum: What's Next?
 On MGIMO base Igor Tkachenko gave a lecture on the future of Africa in the world economic system, supporting the position of President Vladimir Putin on the Russian invasion of Ukraine.

-In 2022, he was received by the Chairman of the Transitional Government of Mali.

-On October 24–26, 2022, he arrived in Moscow again upon the invitation of Igor Tkachenko to participate in the Second Youth Forum "Russia-Africa: what's next?"
+Also in 2022, he was received by the Chairman of the Transitional Government of Mali.
+On 24–26 October 2022, he arrived in Moscow again upon the invitation of Igor Tkachenko to participate in the Second Youth Forum "Russia-Africa: what's next?"
 On the basis of MGIMO of the Ministry of Foreign Affairs of Russia.
-On the fields of which Kemi Ceba delivered his sensational "Moscow" speech and was received by representatives of the Russian Foreign Ministry and other authorities.

-On March 12, 2023, a televised intervention on the French Parliamentarian channel was cancelled due to accusations him being an asset for Russian propaganda.
+On the fields of which Séba delivered his sensational "Moscow" speech and was received by representatives of the Russian Foreign Ministry and other authorities.
+On 12 March 2023, a televised intervention on the French Parliamentarian channel was cancelled due to accusations him being an asset for Russian propaganda.
 Séba has been financially supported by Russian oligarch and mercenary leader Yevgeny Prigozhin.

-On July 9, 2024, Séba was stripped of his French nationality.

-In May 2025, Kemi Seba declined all offers of political alliances with lawyer Robert Bourgi.
+On 9 July 2024, Séba was stripped of his French nationality.
+In May 2025, Séba declined all offers of political alliances with lawyer Robert Bourgi.